yandongxiao/golang/lib/database/sql/README.md

 >
 > Keeping an idle connection alive is not free
-> It is rare to Close a DB, as the DB handle is meant to be long-lived and shared between many goroutines.

 ## Tx

+1. Once DB.Begin is called, the returned Tx is bound to a single connection.
+   Once Commit or Rollback is called on the transaction, that transaction's connection is returned to DB's idle connection pool.
-1. A transaction must end with a call to Commit or Rollback.
+2. A transaction must end with a call to Commit or Rollback.
-2. The statements prepared for a transaction by calling the transaction's    Prepare or Stmt methods are closed by the call to Commit or Rollback.
+3. The statements prepared for a transaction by calling the transaction's    Prepare or Stmt methods are closed by the call to Commit or Rollback.

 ## [Locking Reads](https://dev.mysql.com/doc/refman/5.5/en/innodb-locking-reads.html)